xubowenhaoren/Birdify/README.md

 - The law of diminishing returns apply to the tuning of hyper-parameters.
 During the training, we noticed that as we increase the number of epochs and the input resolution, the improvement of the test accuracy decreases.
 - Having more appealing features doesn't always give you better results.
 Instead run experiments and pick the right ones for your network.
 - Transfer learning can save you a lot of time.
+From our experiments, we know we can indeed reduce the number of epochs using pre-trained weights.
+At the same time, we can minimize the bias through fine-tuning with optimizers.

 ### Can anything in this project apply more broadly to other projects?